Thursday, 27 April 2023

 April: Freebie

-Since there are only four letters, I thought I might go for books with just one word in the title and found some with rather unusual ones.
+Since there are only five letters, I thought I might go for books with just one word in the title and found some with rather unusual ones.
 Or do you use the words Anathem, Pachinko, Ragnarok, Inkheart of Labyrinth often? 😉

 APRIL